 I was literally on the floor hand laying tile in our new office when the call came in.
 I felt like I just got punched in the stomach… hard.

 The next thing I knew I was in insurance sales which I loathed.

-Guess what I learned.
-I was now doing the same basic job as insurance sales but worse.
-My fear in sales was that somebody would be angry or rude or yell and curse at me on the phone.
+I guess my fear in insurance sales was that somebody would be angry or rude or yell and curse at me on the phone.

 I’m not really sure what I was scared of but since it was commission only, I would sit around and find a thousand things to do other than calling on potential clients.

 With a full time job, I didn’t have that luxury.

 I had to make the calls because it was my job.
 In fact, as a discipline dean at a large, understaffed, and rough middle school, I was making 10 times the calls I made in the insurance industry.